DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 That should take you to a page with the public key, use `Ctrl+S` and save the file `ThomasV.asc` on your computer.

 Go back to https://electrum.org/#download and check what the latest release is.
-Chanses are that the latest release is newer then the one used in Tails.
+Chances are that the latest release is newer then the one used in Tails.
 If that´s the case we need an older release, click “Previous releases”:

 ![Electrum 11](images/40_electrum_11.png)